List of United States pay television channels

-The following is a list of pay television networks or channels broadcasting or receivable in the United States, organized by broadcast area and genre.
+This article lists pay television networks or channels broadcasting or receivable in the United States, organized by broadcast area and genre.

 Some television providers use one or more channel slots for east/west feeds, high definition services, secondary audio programming and access to video on demand.
 Not all channels are available on all providers and some are also available on free-to-air stations.

-The scope of this list is limited to channels broadcast via Cable, Satellite or Terrestrial providers only and does not include channels streamed exclusively online.
+The scope of this list is limited to channels broadcast via cable, satellite or terrestrial providers only and does not include channels streamed exclusively online.

-This list may be incomplete and uses limited sources relative to the 2,675 TV providers in the United States.
+This list may be incomplete and uses limited sources relative to the 2,675 television providers in the United States.

 National channels

-The following channels are available on pay TV systems across the United States.
+The following channels are available on pay television systems across the United States.